DavidBadura/Fixtures/README.md

 Useage
 ------

-First, you must create fixtures files in yaml, json, php or mixed.
+First, you must create fixtures files in yaml, json, toml, php or mixed.

-YAML:
+In this example, we have different formats:

+**YAML**

 ```yaml